CommunityToolkit/Windows/components/Behaviors/samples/Headers/HeaderBehaviors.md

 > [!Sample QuickReturnHeaderBehaviorSample]

+It can also be used to have content quickly re-appear in any `ScrollViewer`:

+> [!Sample QuickReturnScrollViewerSample]

 ## StickyHeaderBehavior

 The StickyHeaderBehavior causes the element in the scrolling collection to stay in view as the user scrolls up and down in the collection.

 > [!Sample StickyHeaderBehaviorSample]

+Or similarly, it can be used with a `HeaderedItemsControl` to maintain context at the top:

+> [!Sample StickyHeaderItemsControlSample]